aarushidotdev/FBX-Compressor/README.md

 - **User-friendly CLI**: Simple command-line interface for easy operation
 - **Cross-platform**: Runs on any system with Java 11 or higher
 - **Fast Processing**: Optimized for quick compression and decompression
-- **Version Control Friendly**: Perfect for storing compressed versions of large files in Git repositories
+- **Flexible Usage**: Perfect for storage optimization, file transfer, or version control systems

 ## Installation